-Domestic and international adoption can cost between $20,000 and $40,000 and sometimes even more.
-Many families search for ways to afford adoption.
-Fortunately, there are foundations and other organizations that provide adoption grants and loans to families, but it’s not always easy navigating the application process and completing the necessary paperwork.
+Domestic and international adoption can cost between $20,000 and $40,000, and often even more.
+Many adopting parents search for ways to afford adoption.
+Fortunately, there are foundations and other organizations that provide adoption grants and loans, but it’s not always easy navigating the application process and completing the necessary paperwork.
 Below are some great tips and a list of items you can prepare in advance so this process operates as smooth as possible.

 Top Tips for Applying for Adoption Grants & Loans

 - Review applicant requirements prior to applying.
 Most organizations require applicants to have a completed home study, work with a licensed agency, and have U.S. citizenship.

 - Most organizations want similar information.
 You will save yourself tremendous time and effort by typing and saving your answers to application questions.
 For each application with a question that is similar to one you have already answered, you can then begin with your previous answers instead of always starting from scratch.
 (See the Information to Prepare section below.)

 - Gather all of the documents that need to be copied — tax returns, home study, letters of reference, etc. — and make at least 10-15 copies of each document.
 When possible, make double-sided copies to cut down on bulk and associated postage costs.

 - Purchase envelopes large enough to hold your documents (10″ x 13″).

 - Create an “Adoption” folder on your computer.
 Make several sub-folders (e.g., “Grants,” Loans,” etc.) and then make a folder for each individual grant, loan, etc. Save all application files in the corresponding folder.
 This may seem excessive, but it will save you from a lot of stress down the road.